ShowShark Server Features

 Locations Tab

-• Add/remove media folders with security-scoped bookmarks
+• Add/remove media folders with persistent access

 • Custom display names per location (inline editing)